 In your first year, you will get to grips with approaches to social care and social policy, explore your values and ethics, and develop your professional skills as you complete your first placement.
 In your second year you will choose from a range of modules which will enable you to tailor the course to your particular areas of interest and the career you might wish to follow upon graduation.
 Taking the driving seat in what you need to learn, you will focus on people, complexity and context with other services.
 In the final year you will explore your role as a potential leader of future services, with an emphasis on innovation, entrepreneurship and creating new types of services and new roles in social care.
 We want our graduates to succeed, and we are here to make that happen!

-There is an option to select to take an Elective module at the end of the second year, where you could arrange to experience either an aspect of Specialist Social Care provision in the UK, or an international visit looking at differing approaches to social care provision.
-Some students for example, will have the opportunity to visit Malawi to gain understanding and experience about Social care needs in a developing country.
-The four year course with a sandwich year allows you to spend a full year in a social care placement.
+There is an option to select to take an elective module at the end of the second year, where you could arrange to experience either an aspect of specialist social care provision in the UK, or an international visit looking at differing approaches to social care provision.
+Some students, for example, will have the opportunity to visit Malawi to gain understanding and experience about social care needs in a developing country.
+The four year sandwich course option allows you to spend a full year in a social care placement.